obsidianjulua/BERTAnalysisGUI.jl/README.md

-# EngineGUI.jl
+# BERTAnalysisGUI.jl

-A simple GUI interface for BERT text analysis using Julia, Blink, and Transformers.
+A GUI interface for BERT-based text analysis using Julia, Blink, and Transformers.

 ## Features